 The views expressed in the articles, reviews, comments, and all other such contributions are solely of the individual authors and not of the Publisher or the Editorial Board of KnowLaw.

 That if there is any violation of copyright or plagiarism due to the publication of the article, then the author will be solely responsible for it and will hold the Publisher, and the Editorial Board of KnowLaw indemnified against any damages or legal action.
-Any liability arising out of any views or opinion or language used in the article is solely of the author and KnowLaw or the Publisher or the Editorial Board would not be responsible for the same.
+Any liability arising out of any views or opinions or language used in the article is solely of the author and KnowLaw or the Publisher or the Editorial Board would not be responsible for the same.

 By providing any content to our website – you agree to grant to us a worldwide, royalty-free, perpetual, non-exclusive right and license (including any moral rights or other necessary rights) to use, display, reproduce, modify, adapt, publish, distribute, perform, promote, archive, translate, and to create derivative works and compilations, in whole or in part.
-Such license will apply with respect to any form, media, technology known, or later developed.
-You warrant and represent that you have all legal, moral, and other rights so necessary to grant us with the license set forth in this Section.
+Such license will apply with respect to any form, media, or technology known, or later developed.
+You warrant and represent that you have all legal, moral, and other rights so necessary to grant us the license set forth in this Section.

 You acknowledge and agree that we shall have the right (but not obligation), in our sole discretion, to refuse to publish or to remove or block access to any content you provide at any time and for any reason, with or without notice.
 KnowLaw holds the right to accept or reject a submission.
 The decision of the Publisher and the Editorial Board shall be final in this regard.